cbrun/cbrun.github.io/_posts/2020-10-06-obeo-chronicles.md

 categories: [obeo]
 tags: [eclipse, obeo, ecology]
 translation_fr: /eclipse/obeo-chroniques-2020/
+excerpt: "Q4 2020 company update for the Eclipse/modeling community—Sirius Web’s open‑source reveal, Capella Days, and why it matters for tool builders now."
 ---

 I can’t believe we are already looking at Q4.
 I have so much news to share with you!